yxuco/betest_tutorial/README.md

  - **Browse** `Existing project root directory`, and select `$BE_HOME/examples/standard/FraudDetectionCache/FraudDetectionCache`
  - Check `Copy project into workspace` if it is not already checked, click **Finish**
  - In Studio Explorer, right click root of the imported project **FraudDetectionCache**, in popup menu, select **Build Enterprise Archive…**
  - Browse `File Location`, and specify `fdcache.ear` under the folder `betest-tutorial`.
-Do not worry to override the `ear` file from GitHub.
+Do not worry about overriding the `ear` file from GitHub.

 The project should build successfully, and generate an `ear` file.